 Crème = cream.
 Brûlée = burnt.
 Burnt cream.
 So as many times as I say “caramelized sugar” it’s really burnt sugar.
 It’s the CRUNCH on the CREAM and it’s so so tasty!

 After the custards bake, cool, and chill, it’s time for that special finishing touch.
 All we’re doing here is sprinkling the surface with granulated sugar.
 Some recipes insist on superfine sugar for the topping and some recipes call for coarse sugar.
 I tested the recipe with both, but ended up just using regular granulated sugar– the same sugar we’ll use in the custard themselves.
 It produced a thick and sturdy caramelized sugar topping, just the kind we want!
 One important note: Cover the entire surface with a thin layer of granulated sugar.
 No exposed custard.
 When applied to heat, the cooled custard will curdle.

 For caramelizing, you need intense heat.
-A kitchen torch is magic!
-(I know many of you have one from the June Baking Challenge!)
-If not, look into purchasing one.
+A kitchen torch is magic.
 Kitchen torches are surprisingly inexpensive and the couple times a year that I need it, I’m glad I have one.
 It really makes a difference.
 Other recipes where I use my kitchen torch: